 Medical applications and devices usually have a separate fanbase amongst the audience.
-Not only do they cater to many users’ pet peeves of reducing hospital and pharmacy visits, but also provide near to accurate results.
+Not only do they cater to many users’ pet peeves of reducing hospital and pharmacy visits, but they also provide accurate results.
 Health and pharmacy apps have been a source of great help throughout the pandemic by reducing the hefty visits to a pharmacy and standing in long queues to get even the basic medicines of sorts.

 “If a mobile app is intended for use in performing a medical device function (i.e., for diagnosis of disease or other conditions, or the cure, mitigation, treatment or prevention of disease) it is a medical device and therefore subject to FDA oversight.”

 This is true by all means because most of the applications found on the Apple App Store and the Google Play Store do enable users to use their mobile phones as medical devices with the assistance of these applications.
-So naturally, FDA has to intervene to maintain their guidelines and regulations.
+So naturally, FDA has to intervene to maintain its guidelines and regulations.

-HIPAA also known as the Health Insurance Portability and Accountability Act of 1996 is a federal law that revolves around protecting the patient’s sensitive information from being disclosed.
+HIPAA, also known as the Health Insurance Portability and Accountability Act of 1996, is a federal law that revolves around protecting the patient’s sensitive information from being disclosed.
 This information consists of the ones users have entered on your application while creating an account or placing an order for their medical and pharmaceutical needs.

-HIPAA’s involvement in a healthcare and pharma application is something that will be inevitable now, or in the future after you have developed your application.
-It is wise not to rely on any app developers to keep your application in compliance with the HIPAA regulations and to understand the data aspects of the application themselves.
+HIPAA’s involvement in a healthcare and pharma application is something that will be inevitable now or in the future after you have developed your application.
+It is wise not to rely on any app developers to keep your application in compliance with HIPAA regulations and to understand the data aspects of the application themselves.

 Healthcare applications that revolve around the concept of buying and selling, like online pharmacy apps, must comply with the sales tax allocated for each product by the government.
-You as an owner must be familiar with the tax situation of your state and the ones from where you are generating your supplies.
+You, as an owner, must be familiar with the tax situation of your state and the ones from where you are generating your supplies.

 Not all states follow the same tax laws, so a thorough investigation of each product is necessary.
 Some taxes may be high, some low, so in order to stay up to date on your tax returns and avoid trouble with the authorities over your it, complete your research on all ends and conduct your online business accordingly.